kapilsharma/ZendPHPCert/manuscript/01Basics.md

 ### Declaration and initialization

-Since variable can be created as soon as we use it first, we could have variable without any value like
+Since variable can be created as soon as we first use them, we could have variable without any value like

 ```php
 $firstName;